Democrats loooooove Martin Luther King.

-In fact, there are only two things I know of that they don’t like about him:
+There are only two things I know of that some on the Far Left don’t like about him:

 - his pro-life niece, Alveda King